-COVID-19 is known to pose an increased risk of infection, hospitalization and death for people of Hispanic or Latino origin (2021b):
+COVID-19 is known to pose an increased risk of infection, hospitalization and death for people of Hispanic or Latino origin (CDC, 2021d.):

-Rate ratios compared to non- Hispanic white persons Black or African American, Non-Hispanic persons Hispanic or Latino persons
+Rate ratios compared to non-Hispanic white persons Black or African American, Non-Hispanic persons Hispanic or Latino persons

 Cases 1.0x 1.6x

 Hospitalization 2.6x 2.5x

 Death 1.9x 2.1x

-Race and ethnicity are risk markers for other underlying conditions that affect health, including socioeconomic status, access to health care, and exposure to the virus related to occupation such as frontline, essential, and critical infrastructure workers (CDC, 2021c).
+Race and ethnicity are risk markers for other underlying conditions that affect health, including socioeconomic status, access to health care, and exposure to the virus related to occupation such as frontline, essential, and critical infrastructure workers (CDC, 2021d).

-CDC (2021c) notes that heart conditions such as heart failure, coronary artery disease, cardiomyopathies, and possibly hypertension can increase risk of severe illness or complications from COVID-19.
+The Centers for Disease Control and Prevention (CDC, 2021d) note that heart conditions such as heart failure, coronary artery disease, cardiomyopathies, and possibly hypertension can increase risk of severe illness or complications from COVID-19.
 In addition, a December 2021 article in Circulation reported significantly higher annual blood pressure increases from 2019-2020 compared to 2018-2019 (when there was no corresponding increase).
 Mean changes each month during the pandemic period ranged from 1.10 to 2.50 mm Hg for systolic blood pressure (SBP) and 0.14 to 0.53 mm Hg for diastolic blood pressure (DBP).
 The increases were seen for both men and women across age groups in a longitudinal study with over 454,000 participants from all fifty states.
 Larger increases were seen for both systolic and diastolic blood pressures among women (Laffin et al, 2021).